httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Section 5.6.3 of {{!HTTPSEM=I-D.ietf-httpbis-semantics}}.

-Note that per {{RFC5234}}, all strings literals used in the grammars are case-insensitive (e.g. "Secure" is equiavelent to "secure" and "sEcUrE").
+Note that per {{RFC5234}}, all strings literals used in the grammars are case-insensitive (e.g. "Secure" is equivalent to "secure" and "sEcUrE").

 ## Terminology